codacy/codacy-checkstyle/src/main/resources/docs/description/SuppressWarnings.md

-This check allows you to specify what warnings that \@SuppressWarnings is not allowed to suppress.
+Allows to specify what warnings that`@SuppressWarnings` is not allowed to suppress.
 You can also specify a list of TokenTypes that the configured warning(s) cannot be suppressed on.

 Limitations: This check does not consider conditionals inside the
 \@SuppressWarnings annotation.